 Recently, the U.S. Department of Education sent emails or letters to certain Direct PLUS Loan applicants who have been denied a PLUS loan due to adverse credit history.
 The email or letter, which is in addition to the standard denial communication, is sent to applicants who could most likely be approved if they request reconsideration of the initial PLUS loan denial.
 If you have received this communication, you should contact the Student Loan Support Center at 1-800-557-7394 to request to request reconsideration.
 The applicant (not the Financial Aid Office or the child of the parent applicant) should contact Student Loan Support Center to request reconsideration as soon as possible.
 Generally, this process can be completed in just a few minutes.
 Please bear in mind that the Financial Aid Office cannot guarantee that your reconsideration request will result in an approval for the PLUS loan.

-Be sure to complete your 2014 - 2015 FAFSA online as soon after January 1st as possible.
-HAMPTON UNIVERSITY'S PRIORITY FILING DATE IS February 15th.
+Be sure to complete your 2015 - 2016 FAFSA online as soon after January 1st as possible.
+HAMPTON UNIVERSITY'S PRIORITY FILING DATE IS February 15th. *Please keep in mind that we must receive your completed FAFSA in our office from the US Department of Education on or before our Priority Filing Date of February 15th.
 Hampton University's school code is 003714.
 Please be sure to review all email correspondence from the Department of Education regarding the processing of your FAFSA.